 For a closer look at this phenomenon, FIFA.com spoke exclusively with three key figures in the South American women’s game.
 The trio agreed to give their insight on their respective national teams’ current situation, as well as a wider view on the present and future prospects of the discipline in the region.

-Brazil have won all the South American Women’s Championships played since 2010, which in itself is nothing new, but it is the identities of those nations finishing on their heels that has produced the most significant changes.
+*Narrowing the gap *Brazil have won all the South American Women’s Championships played since 2010, which in itself is nothing new, but it is the identities of those nations finishing on their heels that has produced the most significant changes.
 And while performances vary across the age categories, in general terms Colombia have made the biggest impact.